Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

 which is in fact insensitive to the exact boundary value of $\phi_N$.

+The full spectrum of the graph Laplacian on the Bruhat-Tits tree requires further explanation as we will only consider a subset of the full spectrum when the eigenvectors are isotropic (i.e., the field value on the vertices with the same distance to the center share the same field value) and omit the anistropic ones for simplicity in this section.
+We refer the reader to these details in Appendix \ref{sec:spectrumBTTree}.
+We are motivated by the isotropic case due to having translational and rotational invariance on the tree.

-Since $-\log\text{det}\left(\Box\right)$ is radius-like divergent $\sim N$, in principle we are supposed to regularize it by local counterterms.
+Since $-\log\text{det}\left(\Box\right)$ is divergent in radius $\sim N$, in principle we are supposed to regularize it by local counterterms.
 We notice that the number of boundary points is also $p^N+p^{N-1}$, which dominates the number of points in the bulk for large $N$:

 Giving this observation, let us first recall that in the usual AdS$_3$/CFT$_2$, there are several places where various divergences appear.
 First, in the one-loop determinant of $\Box+m^2$ for a massive scalar on $\mathbb{H}^3$ \cite{Xi},